BrianMcConway/puppy-puzzle-game/README.md

 ### Language Used

-- HTML5, CSS3 & JavaScript were the languages used in this project.
+- HTML5, CSS3 & JavaScript were the languages I used in this project.

 ### Programs, Libraries & Frameworks Used